-Transport and infrastructure in TogoOur listing of the primary kinds of transport compares the infrastructure of Togo with the average of all countries in Africa.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in TogoOur listing of the primary types of transport compares the infrastructure of Togo with the average of all countries in Africa.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 › Airports in Togo